zamanianlab/ZamanianLabDocs/docs/protocols/General/Confocal_Microscope/Confocal_Microscope.md

     i.
 Change back to the desired format and averaging.

     j.
 Click Start (orange arrow) and back away from the microscope (or step out of the room, this may take a few minutes).
 Bumping the microscope can ruin the entire stack if the images don’t properly align.

 ![Image](img/3_ZStack.PNG)

-16. Click Project at the top-left toolbar to see all the images captured and save those you would like to keep.
+15. Click Project at the top-left toolbar to see all the images captured and save those you would like to keep.

 ## Clean-Up and Shutdown Procedure

-17. Clean the oil off of the objectives by allowing the paper to soak; DO NOT RUB. and spin the objectives all the way down (with the focus knob).
+16. Clean the oil off of the objectives by allowing the paper to soak; DO NOT RUB. and spin the objectives all the way down (with the focus knob).

-18. Check the Google calendar to see which lasers the next user will need.
+17. Check the Google calendar to see which lasers the next user will need.

-19. If someone is scheduled within the next two hours:
+18. If someone is scheduled within the next two hours:

     a.
-Open the Configuration tap, go to Laser Config, set the argon laser power to 0%, and turn off any lesser that won’t be used for the next person.
+Open the Configuration tap, go to Laser Config, set the argon laser power to 0%, and turn off any laser that won’t be used for the next person.

     b.
 Exit LAS X and logoff of the computer, but do not turn the computer off.

     c.
 Leave switches 1-5 on.

-20. If you are the last person of the day or no one is scheduled within the next two hours:
+19. If you are the last person of the day or no one is scheduled within the next two hours:

     a.
 Open the Configuration tap, go to Laser Config, set the argon laser power to 0%, and turn off all lasers.